 Arrival and entrances

 If you arrive late on the day of your visit, please telephone us on 020 7747 2424.
 Please plan to arrive about 15 minutes before the time your talk is due to start.
-If you arrive late, your Gallery educator may not be able to offer you a full hour's talk.
-If you arrive much earlier than your booked time, please use the Sainsbury Wing Entrance as the schools cloakroom may not be able to accommodate you until your booked slot.
+If you arrive late, your Gallery Educator may not be able to offer you a full hour's talk.
+If you arrive much earlier than your booked time, please use the Getty Entrance as the Pigott Education Centre may not be able to accommodate you until your booked slot.